 Bake the Cake

-Prepare - Preheat your oven and grease an 8x8 dish.
-Glass or ceramic is best because you’ll be pouring milk syrup into it and slicing the cake in it.
+Preheat the oven and grease an 8×8 dish.
 Make the vegan buttermilk by stirring the apple cider vinegar into the plant milk.
-Be sure to shake the plant milk before pouring it into the glass.
 You should see some curdling after a few minutes.

 Make the Tres Leches (Three Milk Syrup)